Animus-Blue/data-cruncher/docs/views.md

 );
 ```

 Keep your views and share them throughout your app wherever they are needed.
-You can specify up to ten properties.
+You can specify up to ten properties when calling the by method.
 It's ok if some of the properties of your view are optional.
 If any objects in the collection have null or undefined values for those properties they are simply ignored by the view.

-You cannot use an id as a property.
+You cannot use an id as a property with the by method.
 If you want to query objects by id use [byId](./byId.md) instead.

 ## Joins